Poikilos/EnlivenMinetest/README.md

 * fix exception while trying to recover from exception (see `Could not finish writing r`)

 ## Changes:
+(2018-02-07)
+* forked trm_minetest_game to use proper dye list (submitted pull request to ClockGen since his is the only known git version of Wuzzy's which was on the [official treasurer thread](https://forum.minetest.net/viewtopic.php?t=7292))
 (2018-02-08)
 * trm_pyramids added (partial code in game-install-ENLIVEN completed) (a required treasure table so tsm_pyramids can provide treasure in pyramids)